tdoel/tank-engine-core/README.md

 # tank-engine-core
-This repository contains all the core files of the Tank Engine project
+This repository contains all the core files of the [Tank Engine project](https://github.com/tdoel/tank-engine).